mavula/tradeinternal-mcp/README.md

 | `end_timestamp` | optional | Inclusive upper bound in `YYYY-MM-DD HH:MM:SS` |

 Responses include `start_timestamp`, `end_timestamp`, `count`, and an `ema` array with `e_id`, `symbol`, `time_frame`, `timestamp`, `date_time`, and EMA columns (20/50/100/200).
 The FastAPI wrapper exposes this under `GET /ema` with matching query parameters.

+### Tool: `get_current_date`

+Returns the current server date in `YYYY-MM-DD` format.
+Useful for dynamically building time filters when calling the other tools.